 - Determine overbought and oversold positions.

 Balance of Power can be used on any time frame and for any asset type, including Forex, stocks, indices and ETFs.
 Read this article to understand how it works.
-Give BOP a try if you need a complementary tool that could help you make sound trading decisions.
+You may give BOP a try if you need a complementary tool that could help you make sound trading decisions.

 Balance of Power may look just like your average oscillator, but it is not!
 It doesn’t mirror the performance of the asset with upward and downward swings.
 It follows the logic of its own.